Difference Between Theme and Topic

 DefinitionA theme is the main lesson or setting that the whole story or event is based around.A topic gives an idea of what the context is and what the written work might be about.

-PurposeIt allows an individual or author to convey a message or impart knowledge by incorporating the theme in the story.Gives the reader a “brief” insight and a basic understanding of the subject matter that is being conveyed
+PurposeIt allows an individual or author to convey a message or impart knowledge by incorporating the theme in the story.It gives the reader a “brief” insight and a basic understanding of the subject matter.

-Objective viewConsidered to be the essence of the story, and at times provides a vague or broad interpretation of the story.A topic provides more of a straight forward and focused view of the subject matter.
+Objective viewConsidered to be the essence of the story, and at times provides a vague or broad interpretation of the story.A topic provides more of a clear and more focused view of the subject matter.

-ExampleA theme of a story can be about “honesty is the best policy”, or an event can have a “birthday theme.topics can be about specific matters such as “Lasers and how they work” or “Wildlife and the animal kingdom”.
+ExampleA story’s theme can be “honesty is the best policy”, or an event can have a “birthday theme.Topics can be about specific matters such as “Lasers and how they work” or “Wildlife and the animal kingdom”.

-SynonymsThe synonyms of theme that relate directly are – concept, message, thesis, idea.The synonyms of topic that relate directly are – subject matter, discussion, point, concern.
+SynonymsThe synonyms of theme that relate directly are – concept, message, thesis, and idea.The synonyms of related topics are subject matter, discussion, point, and concern.

 What is Theme?

 The theme helps individuals understand the background and the setting of the story or event.
-The theme gives an overall understanding and meaning of the context of the story.
+The theme gives an overall understanding and meaning of the story’s context.

-Every novel or storybook has some form of an underlying theme that gives structure to the story and provides a more in-depth look into the mind of the author.
-The theme allows users to get a sense of what the background is behind the story.
+Every novel or storybook has an underlying theme that gives structure to the story and provides a more in-depth look into the author’s mind.
+The article allows users to get a sense of the background behind the story.

 The theme allows the author to impart knowledge and lessons through their stories.
 There might be many hidden meanings in the story, but there is always an underlying theme around which the story revolves.

 A theme can be seen in many places other than just written works, such as the theme of a party or an event.
-People generally organize events and base it on an idea or “Theme”, and all the attendees follow this “Theme”.
+People organize events and base them on an idea or “Theme”, and all the attendees follow this “Theme”.

-The theme of an event can range from “Birthday parties” to “Halloween themed parties” and many more different variations.
+The theme of an event can range from “Birthday parties” to “Halloween-themed parties” and many more variations.
 The theme of a book or story can revolve around basic principle ideas such as “Always help a friend” or “Being honest.”

 theme